 One of the biggest challenges of relocating to our country, is finding proper housing in the Netherlands.
-With a working experience at Settle Service of 12 years, I know that one of the most important issues in a relocation is finding a suitable and affordable house.
-In fact, I have been responsible for the selection of good real estate agents in the past years.
+With a working experience at Settle Service of 12 years, I know that especially finding a suitable and affordable house can be tricky.
+I have been responsible for the selection of good real estate agents in the past years to cooperate with.
 The answers to the questions ‘what is suitable’ and ‘what is affordable’ depend on a number of related things.

-Where will you work and how much time to you want to spend travelling to and from your work?
-And/or to and from your children’s school?
+- Region: Where will you work and how much time to you want to spend travelling to and from your work?
+And/or to and from your children’s school? (if applicable).
 Although the Netherlands is only a small country, prices differ immensely per region.
 A freestanding house in the province of Groningen may cost half compared to an apartment in Amsterdam.
 Location, location, location.
 It seems to be a universal thing.
 So, sometimes it is worth to extend the commute in order to save on (rental) payments.

-What do you expect from your housing situation?
+- Expectations: What do you expect from your housing situation?
 Each person will answer this question differently, based on their personal situation.
 But often even cultural background weighs in.
 Housing in the Netherlands might differ from what you are used to.
-What we see is that people who come from the United States (excepted New York and some other major cities) often expect more than a Dutch house can offer.
-The rooms are not very big, the stairs are steep, there is often only one bathroom.
-For people moving from India or China, Dutch houses may seem rather special and offer more than they would have expected.
+What we see is that people who come over from the United States (except New York and other major cities) often expect more than a Dutch house can offer.
+The rooms are not very big, stairs are steep, and often there is only one bathroom.
+When moving from India or China, Dutch houses may seem rather special and offer more than they would have expected.
 However, a ground floor is often considered unsafe.
 While we Dutchies prefer to have a ground floor, so we have a garden to enjoy.

 Dutch local students typically live with their parents or in shared houses.
 As the prices in the bigger cities (Amsterdam, Utrecht, Rotterdam, The Hague) are relatively high, they may stay in this situation even when they have started working.

 The next step will mostly be an apartment or a smaller (row) house.
 Row houses are very popular in the Netherlands, 4 of the 7 million houses are from this type.
 Again, the desire for a garden plays a role.
-Typical characteristic of the row house is that neighbours share a roof and that the houses are places alongside of each other.
-Most of the times there are 3 or 4 bedrooms and 1 bathroom.
+Typical characteristic of the row house is that neighbours share a roof and that the houses are alongside of each other.
+Most of the times, there are 3 or 4 bedrooms and 1 bathroom.
 However, the ground floor often holds a seperate toilet as well.
 The seize of the garden varies per region and neighbourhood.
-It may be ‘as small as a stamp’ (Dutch expression for a tiny garden), or ‘as big as a soccer field’ (approximately 1 hectace).
+It may be ‘as small as a stamp’ (Dutch expression for a tiny garden), or ‘as big as a soccer field’.

-In the Western part of the country, the more well-to-do live in freestanding houses that may be surrounded by fantastic gardens.
+In the Western part of the country, the more well-to-do families live in freestanding houses that often have fantastic gardens.

 Renting or buying?

 We always advice our client to first rent a house.
 At least for a year.
 This period will allow them to see if the Netherlands is really their place to be.
 Buying a house would mean a more definite move.
-When renting a house, the costs for this will be limited to the costs for the real estate agent -sometimes only an administrative fee- and the furnishing costs, if any.
+When renting a house, one only faces the costs for the real estate agent -sometimes only an administrative fee- and the furnishing costs, if any.
 Buying a house would in almost all cases mean extra costs, an average of 4,5%, on top of the agreed buying price, plus the furnishing costs.
 You have to be quite convinced to take the risk!
 But of course our Settle Service team can assist with both housing options.
 We have many years of experience and have good contact with many estate agents in the Netherlands